KrishanHimesh/KN_University_Network_Design-Cyber_Security_Project_G02/Technical_Artifacts/17_Training_and_Handover_Document/Training_and_Handover_Document.md

 # Training and Handover Document
 ## Training and Hanover Document:
-Ensuring that staff are satisfactorily prepared and ready to manage and keep up with the network is critical for functional continuity and security.
+Ensuring that staff are satisfactorily prepared and ready to manage and keep up with the network is critical for functional continuity and security for KN University.
 A comprehensive training and handover report gives clear rules, techniques, and assets for both current and incoming personnel.

 ## Components:
 ## Training Plan:
--  Training meetings: Timetable training courses for network administrators and support staff.
+-  Training meetings: Timetable training courses for network administrators and support staff of KN University.
--  Content: Remember preparing training for network management, security, investigating, and best practices.
+-  Content: Remember preparing training for network management protocols, security, investigating, and best practices of KN University.

 ## Handover Process:
 -  Documentation: Provide extensive documentation of the network plan, design, and strategies.